McCauley Hot Springs: Description

-Downhill from the main soaking area is a three foot-deep rock and log-lined pool.
+Downhill from the main soaking area is a three-foot-deep rock and log-lined pool.
 Fifty more feet downhill and across a log and rock footbridge, are two additional warm soaking pools.
 From there, the water continues to flow downhill to another soaking pool that is between four and five feet deep.
 As the water cascades downhill the temperature of the spring water cools.

 Water profile

-The warm mineral water emerges from the ground at 99°F / 37°C, and cools to between 85-to-90° as it flows into the smaller pools.
+The warm mineral water emerges from the ground at 99 °F / 37 °C, and cools to between 85 and 90° as it flows into the smaller pools.